jhuttner/rtcommit/README.md

 ## Dependencies for optional XMPP (IM) component.

 * [xmpppy](http://xmpppy.sourceforge.net/), a Python implementation of the XMPP protocol.
 You will know it works when you can import 'xmpp' from the Python shell.
 * An XMPP credentials file in your home directory.
+		# ~/xmpp-config.json

-Filename: xmpp-config.json {
+		{
 		"username": "johns_username",
 		"nickname": "John Smith",